UTAH DEPARTMENT OF WORKFORCE SERVICES

 Internet Login - Single Sign On

-In order to access your unemployment account through the web, you will need to create a sign on account that requires an email address.
+In order to access your unemployment account through the web, you will need to create a Utah ID sign on account, which requires an email address.
 You may use a current email that you have or create a new email account to complete this process.
 The email use to sign into your account does not need to be the same as the one that is on file with the unemployment division.

 To set up your account go to jobs.utah.gov, select “Sign in” (in the upper right-hand corner) then select “my Unemployment” and “Login.”
-There are four providers to choose from for your sign on account: Google, Facebook, Yahoo and Utah ID.
-Once you have selected your provider, carefully read each page and follow the steps.
+You will be directed to a web page to create a Utah ID.
+Follow the instructions to create an account, and activate your account.
+Once you have activated your account you will be redirected back to continue filing your unemployment claim.
 Once your account is set up you will use this login for all interaction with Workforce Services.

 Weekly Claim Filing Instructions